TO BUILD CREATIVITY, CONFIDENCE, AND RESILIENCE IN THE YOUTH AND FAMILIES IN OUR COMMUNITIES.

 Our programs are offered in partnership with local community members, school districts, coalitions, clubs, subject matter experts and juvenile court systems.
 These partnerships allow for our youth and families to be connected with current partners in our area.
 By meeting and working alongside others we can build solid relationships and make a larger impact in our communities together.

 Overtime, Austin17House has also found a need for stronger, healthy family units.
 Our programs for families aim to equip and educate on current matters that impact our youth today including suicide prevention, understanding teen depression, preventing substance misuse and addiction and building resiliency.

 We envision a community where our youth and families are confident, strong and equipped to use their gifts to empower others.

 Mark Anderson, a Fremont, New Hampshire resident from Belfast, Northern Ireland, has dreamed of opening a community center for years, but his plan was set into motion when his 17-year-old son, Austin, died in a car crash on December 3, 2016.
 Three months after the tragic loss, Austin17House became a reality organically and was funded by the help of 170 people on GoFundMe who raised $11,000.

 Austin17House then earned its status as a non-profit organization in 2018 with the goal of creating a place where youth and adults - from anywhere - can strengthen their identity and develop leadership skills.

-To create a place where youth and adults can be strengthened in their identity, become strong leaders and where they can build and find their dreams.
-The goal is to do this through community, building support systems and hope.
+My vision was to create a place where youth and adults can be strengthened in their identity, become strong leaders and where they can build and find their dreams.
+And we've done this through community, building support systems and hope.